 The goal of personal counseling is to help students discover satisfactory alternatives to social, academic, and personal concerns, including substance abuse and other health related issues.
 Counseling sessions take place in a private office and confidentiality is respected.
 When another person, office, community agency or medical professional can provide better information or assistance, the counselor will make referrals and help the student make an appointment.
-Counselors are available through the Office of Student Life, the Counseling Services Office, the Financial Aid Office, the Academic Skills Center, the Student Support Services Program, and the Residence Halls.
+Counselors are available through the Division of Student Life, the Counseling Services Office, the Financial Aid Office, the Academic Skills Center, the Student Support Services Program, and the Residence Halls.
+Counseling Services is located in Room 3402-3405, Student Success Center.